mjvo/vms202d/content/slides/2022-09-12/_index.md

 According to Bourdieu, judgements of taste express a class-based <span style="text-decoration:underline;">**habitus**</span>, and are one of the defining elements of social identity.

 > <q>Nothing more clearly affirms one's 'class', nothing more infallibly classifies, than tastes in music...there is no more 'classificatory' practice than concert-going, or playing a 'noble' instrument.</q><br /><cite>&mdash; Bourdieu (1979) Distinction, p.
 18</cite>

+"Taste in music, décor, art, fashion, and so forth are aspects of one’s cultural capital, which is a position assumed not through wealth or class status, *per se*, but through enculturation (for example, an individual who is lower class can embody a habitus that reflects 'upper-class' taste through education, job experience, or studying on their own)."
+(Sturken & Cartwright)

 ---
 class: img-caption